theanalyst/ix.el/README.md

 time `ix` is used.

-To delete a post, calling `ix-delete` will prompt for the post identifier, which will delete the post.
+To delete a post, calling `ix-delete` will prompt for the post identifier or the  complete url, which will delete the post.
 This requires that the post was posted using a username and token

 More info
 ---------